SteveOv/debingest/README.md

 }
 ```

+The ./examples/cw_eri.json file is a good example of the range of configuration
+possible using a json file.
+Also see the ./library/task3.in.template file to
+see what tokens are set during ingest.

 ## Processing
 The pipeline will carry out the following tasks for the specified system:
 - the MAST portal is queried on the target/sectors for TESS/SPOC light-curves